alexfernandez/alexfernandez.github.io/2025/on-art.md

 On a more personal note,
 once I was feeling nostalgic at a jazz guitar duo concert, only to learn later that [the piece was called "Nostalgia"](https://www.youtube.com/watch?v=huZitIqcdt8&t=1611s).
+I'm sure you have had similar experiences.

 While I would not consider instrumental music abstract, contemporary compositions often feel like it.
 And to be honest I don't get them either.
+So how can composers and performers deliver raw feelings just using different notes and chords?
+The answer is that since they are human themselves, they can try different things and see how they make themselves feel.
+Art through empathy is a powerful mechanism, and one that is not available to artificial intelligence for obvious reasons.

 ## Modern Arts